psychemedia/storytelling-notes/english-fairy-tales.md

 The Undutiful Daughter
 (from John Masters)
 Staff notation
-1. It was of a sea-captain came o’er the salt billow, He courted a maiden down by the green willow.
+1. It was of a sea-captain came o'er the salt billow, He courted a maiden down by the green willow.
 “O take of your father his gold and his treasure,
 O take of your mother her fee without measure.”